 As below, the CSC will also require storage for hazardous materials.

 The abovementioned waste segregation strategy ensures the highest quality of recycled materials, however the internal strategy for the different building functions will be developed and designed at a later date, prior to occupation.

+Figure 9 shows the indicative layout for the CSC waste room.